 In terms of the more philosophical leaning to the grandfather paradox, people regard paradoxes as intriguing riddles that are often fun to contemplate and resolve.
 The Grandfather Paradox is a case in point.
-Therefore, I will leave you with one suitably astute piece of logic suggested by David Lewis, who wrote the respected article called the ‘Paradoxes of Time Travel.
+Therefore, I will leave you with one suitably astute piece of logic suggested by David Lewis, who wrote a respected article called the ‘Paradoxes of Time Travel.
 Lewis believes that a traveler in time may be able to affect the past, but could never alter or change a timeline’s history.
 As he stated in the American Philosophical Quarterly (1976):

 “Could a time traveler change the past?
 It seems not: the events of a past moment could no more change than numbers could.
 Yet it seems that he would be as able as anyone to do things that would change the past if he did them.
 If a time traveler visiting the past both could and couldn’t do something that would change it, then there cannot possibly be such a time traveler.”
 (Lewis 1976).

 Lewis resolved the seeming contradiction by concluding that the time traveler being able to both kill and not kill his grandfather is true in one sense but false in another sense.
 In other words, the statement is not both true and false at the same time.
 Ultimately, in a nod to compossibility theory, the actuality that the time traveler did not in fact end up killing his own grandfather does not appear to contradict history after all.